Commercial-Intent Evaluation

 Why do some funding dashboards make the strategy look easier than it is?

 Because they often annualize raw funding snapshots without enough context for decay, fees, and deployability.
+A single high funding payment gets extrapolated to an annual rate without considering how long that rate will persist.

 Is the highest advertised APR usually the best trade?

 No. It is often the setup where Mirage, capacity, or freshness deserve the most caution.
+Extremely high rates typically exist because of temporary imbalances that correct quickly, or because the pair has poor liquidity.

 What should I check before assuming a setup is profitable?